Randomization Tests for Conditional Group Symmetry: Kernel-based hypothesis tests for conditional group symmetry

 Conditioned on $S_{1:n}$, the expected value of the V-statistic is

 If $\Delta_n$ is sufficiently large, we expect the test to have power against non-equivariant alternatives.
-To state the formal result, let $\nu^2 = \sup_z k_{\kparam}(z,z) < \infty$, and define for $\eta > 0$,
+To state the formal result, let $\supk^2 = \sup_z k_{\kparam}(z,z) < \infty$, and define for $\eta > 0$,

-Because we analyze the conditional (on $S_{1:n}$) test, probabilistic properties of the test can be said to hold conditionally (on $S_{1:n}$), almost surely (with respect to $S_{1:n}$).
-Analysis of bootstrap procedures rely on the same ideas \citep[e.g.,][Ch.\ 23]{vaart_1998}.
+Because we analyze the test that conditions on $S_{1:n}$, probabilistic properties of the test can be said to hold conditionally (on $S_{1:n}$), almost surely (with respect to $S_{1:n}$).
+Analysis of bootstrap procedures relies on the same ideas \citep[e.g.,][Ch.\ 23]{vaart_1998}.